Low Orbit Ion Cannon

 Low Orbit Ion Cannon (LOIC) is an open-source network stress testing and denial-of-service attack application written in C#.
-LOIC was initially developed by Praetox Technologies, however it was later released into the public domain and is currently available on several open-source platforms.
+LOIC was initially developed by Praetox Technologies; however, it was later released into the public domain and is currently available on various open-source platforms.

-Use
+Characteristics

 LOIC performs a DoS attack (or, when used by multiple individuals, a DDoS attack) on a target site by flooding the server with TCP, UDP, or HTTP packets with the intention of disrupting the service of a particular host.
 People have used LOIC to join voluntary botnets.

-The software inspired the creation of an independent JavaScript version called JS LOIC, as well as LOIC-derived web version called Low Orbit Web Cannon.
+The software inspired an independent JavaScript version called JS LOIC in addition to a LOIC-derived web version called Low Orbit Web Cannon.
 These enable a DoS from a web browser.

 Countermeasures

 Security experts quoted by the BBC indicated that well-written firewall rules can filter out most traffic from DDoS attacks by LOIC, thus preventing the attacks from being fully effective.
 In at least one instance, filtering out all UDP and ICMP traffic blocked a LOIC attack.
 Firewall rules of this sort are more likely to be effective when implemented at a point upstream of an application server's Internet uplink to avoid the uplink from exceeding its capacity.

 LOIC attacks are easily identified in system logs, and the attack can be tracked down to the IP addresses used.